deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](charts/charts_20_0.png "🔼 Figure 14: Additional visualization results for different (de-)emphasizing weights.
 The self-attention maps show how varying the different weights (e.g., ↓ 0.05, ↓ 0.10, ↑ 0.33, and ↑ 1.00) affect the emphasis on motion.")

-> 🔼 The self-attention maps for different (de-)emphasizing weights show how varying weights affect motion emphasis.
+> 🔼 The self-attention maps visualize how changing the weights affects the emphasis of motion during (de-)emphasizing.
 > <details>
 > <summary>read the caption</summary>
 > Figure 14: Additional visualization results for different (de-)emphasizing weights.
 The self-attention maps show how varying the different weights (e.g., ↓ 0.05, ↓ 0.10, ↑ 0.33, and ↑ 1.00) affect the emphasis on motion.